7 Things to Consider When Adding an Elevator to Your Home

 As much of a consideration as cost can be, the price of a new home elevator has to be weighed against the extra value it adds to your house.
 New home elevators typically add 10% to the previous value of a house.

-The convenience and improved safety of an elevator is just part of the reason for this increase in value.
+The convenience and improved safety of an elevator are just part of the reason for this increase in value.
 Another is the aesthetic improvement most elevators make to a home.
-A visible elevator near the stairs still carries the allure of the Gilded Age townhomes that were the first application for home elevators, nearly 100 years ago, and today they can still set a home apart in a competitive housing market.
+A visible elevator near the stairs still carries the allure of the Gilded Age townhomes that were the first application for home elevators, nearly 100 years ago, and today, they can still set a home apart in a competitive housing market.

-“Whether installed at the time of new construction or retrofitted years later, a residential elevator will increase the marketability of your home and make it more valuable, since the added feature could attract a variety of potential home buyers.” -Evan Petrower
+“Whether installed at the time of new construction or retrofitted years later, a residential elevator will increase the marketability of your home and make it more valuable, since the added feature could attract a variety of potential home buyers.”- Evan Petrower

 6. Disabilities